Skip to content

 • Crossing platform boundaries — CI runs Linux, your laptop is macOS, production is amd64 Linux.
 Container builds are the same artifact on all three.

-The framework's stance: Use Compose for dependent services.
-Use Dockerfiles for production builds.
-Use devcontainers selectively — the default development loop is host-native with mise, not container-based.
+The framework's stance: Podman as the container runtime.
+Compose for dependent services.
+Containerfiles for production builds.
+Devcontainers selectively — the default development loop is host-native with mise, not container-based.

 Container runtime selection

-Podman Apache 2.0, always free License-unrestricted, rootless-by-default security
+Podman Apache 2.0, always free Default choice.
+Rootless, daemonless, CLI-compatible with Docker

-OrbStack Commercial (free personal) Fastest macOS performance, best Apple Silicon integration
+OrbStack Commercial (free personal) Fastest macOS filesystem performance, best Apple Silicon integration.
+Worth evaluating for personal machines

-Tools that hard-code /var/run/docker.sock break with Podman or Colima until you create the symlink:
+Tools that hard-code /var/run/docker.sock break with Podman or Colima until you create the compatibility symlink.
+On current Podman (5.x) the machine socket is a per-machine path that you must not hard-code — discover it with podman machine inspect:

 # For Colima